Inventus Mining Announces Update to Private Placement Financing

-Not for Distribution to United States Wire Services or Dissemination in the United States

 TORONTO, Jan.
-08, 2020 (GLOBE NEWSWIRE) -- Inventus Mining Corp.
-(TSX VENTURE: IVS) (“Inventus” or the “Company”) is pleased to announce that it has updated the terms of the proposed non-brokered private placement as originally announced on January 2, 2020.
-The updated private placement will be for up to 10,400,000 units (“Units”) at a price of $0.105 per Unit for gross proceeds of up to $1,092,000 (the “Offering”).
+10, 2020 (GLOBE NEWSWIRE) -- Inventus Mining Corp.
+(TSX VENTURE: IVS) (“Inventus” or the “Company”) is pleased to announce that it has updated the terms of the proposed non-brokered private placement as originally announced on January 2, 2020 and updated on January 8, 2020.
+The updated private placement will be for up to 12,400,000 units (“Units”) at a price of $0.105 per Unit for gross proceeds of up to $1,302,000 (the “Offering”).
 Each Unit will consist of one common share (“Common Share”) and one common share purchase warrant (“Warrant”).
 Each common share purchase Warrant will entitle the holder to acquire one Common Share for $0.17 for a period of two years after the closing of the Offering.
 All securities issued in conjunction with the Offering are subject to a hold period of four months and one day after closing.

 Proceeds of the Offering will be used to fund exploration on the Sudbury 2.0 Project, to advance bulk sampling at the Pardo Project, and for general corporate purposes.